 N.B.
 Always use the newest version of Transcrypt to be able to use the newest features of Numscrypt.

-- FFT2 and IFFT2 (2D Fast Fourier Transform for complex arrays)
+- FFT2 and IFFT2 (2D Fast Fourier Transform) now supported for complex arrays

 - Complete redesign